AAIC Abstract and Session Submission Guidelines

 Submit an Abstract to AAIC

-Individual abstract submissions provide an opportunity for presenting authors to share and discuss designs, data and analysis with AAIC attendees.
+Individual abstract submissions provide an opportunity for presenting authors to share and discuss designs, data and analyses with AAIC attendees.
 The following abstract types are eligible for submission to AAIC:

 Submit a Session Proposal to AAIC